Anja Bihlmaier: Early life and education

+Career

 From 2006 to 2010, Bihlmaier worked as a repetiteur at the Theater Coburg, at the Theater Görlitz, and at the Theater für Niedersachsen Hildesheim.
 From 2010 to 2013, Bihlmaier worked at the Theater Chemnitz as Zweite Kapellmeisterin (Second Kapellmeister) and assistant to the GMD (Generalmusikdirektor).
 From 2013 to 2015, she was Zweite Kapellmeisterin of the Staatsoper Hannover.
 From 2015 to 2018, Bihlmaier served as Erste Kapellmeisterin (First Kapellmeister) and deputy GMD of the Staatstheater Kassel.
 She was the second titled female conductor in the history of the Staatstheater Kassel.

 In July 2017, Bihlmaier conducted the St Margarethen Opera Festival production of Rigoletto, the first female conductor in the festival's history.
 In November 2018, Bihlmaier first-guest conducted the Residentie Orchestra (Residentie Orkest).
 She first guest-conducted the Lahti Symphony Orchestra in December 2018.
-In May 2019, the Residentie Orkest announced the appointment of Bihlmaier as its next chief conductor, effective with the 2021-2022 season.
+In May 2019, the Residentie Orkest announced the appointment of Bihlmaier as its next chief conductor, effective with the 2021–2022 season.
 This appointment marks her first chief conductorship.
 Bihlmaier is the first female conductor to be named chief conductor of the Residentie Orkest, and the second female conductor to be named chief conductor of any Dutch orchestra.
-In September 2019, the Lahti Symphony Orchestra announced the appointment of Bihlmaier as its next principal guest conductor, effective with the 2020-2021 season, with an initial contract of 3 seasons.
+In September 2019, the Lahti Symphony Orchestra announced the appointment of Bihlmaier as its next principal guest conductor, effective with the 2020–2021 season, with an initial contract of 3 seasons.
 She is the first female conductor named to the Lahti post.
-In December 2023, the Residentie Orchestra announced that Bihlmaier is to stand down as its chief conductor at the close of the 2024-2025 season.
+In December 2023, the Residentie Orchestra announced that Bihlmaier is to stand down as its chief conductor at the close of the 2024–2025 season.

 In the UK, Bihlmaier first guest-conducted the BBC Philharmonic in February 2022.
 Bihlmaier returned to the BBC Philharmonic for three subsequent guest-conducting appearances, including her debut at The Proms in July 2023.
 In August 2024, the BBC Philharmonic announced the appointment of Bihlmaier as its next principal guest conductor, the first female conductor ever to be named to the post, effective in September 2024, with an initial contract of three seasons.
 Bihlmaier first guest-conducted at Glyndebourne Festival Opera in August 2024.
 On 29 August 2024, Bihlmaier conducted Georges Bizet's Carmen at the BBC Proms, the first female conductor ever to conduct the annual Glyndebourne Festival Opera Prom.